Do you know of any succulent houseplants that bloom for a long time? It must be a Kalanchoe blossfeldiana.

 There are approximately 150 different species of Kalanchoe, and several contain medicinal properties, which is why Kalanchoe has been used in traditional medicine for ages.

-But, the non-flowering aerial parts, especially the leaves of the plant, have those medicinal qualities.
+But, the non-flowering aerial parts, especially the plant leaves, have those medicinal qualities.

 Regardless, flowers are widely used as ornamental plants.
 They’re commonly used for aesthetic and commercial purposes.